CivicSpleen/ambry/doc/source/tutorial/create_bundle.rst

     end_row     : 8501
     URL         : http://public.source.civicknowledge.com/usda.gov/farmers-markets.csv

 Review this information to see if Ambry loaded the file as you expect.
 In particular, check that `rows` and `cols` seem like the right number of rows and columns in the file.
-Then look at `header_rows` and `data_row.` THe `header_rows` value is a list of the rows that contain the names of the columns.
+Then look at `header_rows` and `data_row.` The `header_rows` value is a list of the rows that contain the names of the columns.
 It should be just the first row for CSV files, but for excel files, there may be multiple rows that have the column headers.
 The `data_row` value is the row number of the first data row.

 With additional options, the :command:`bambry view` command can show you other information about the file:

 - :option:`-H` prints the first 10 rows and leftmost 10 columns, to see if the structure of the file looks corrrect.
 - :option:`-s` prints the schema of the file, including the column names and a guess at the data type of the column.
-- :option:`-t` shows the couts of each datatype for each column, so you can see how the Type Intuiter made its guesses about the column dat types.
+- :option:`-t` shows the counts of each datatype for each column, so you can see how the Type Intuiter made its guesses about the column dat types.

 View the file with some of the other options to check if it looks right.